Homemade Dog Food Ingredients

 Homemade dog food ingredients can include the vast majority of natural wholefoods that human beings eat.
 No takeaways, no chocolate, onions, avocados, grapes, raisins, macadamia nuts, alcohol nor anything with xylitol in it such as artificial sweeteners.
 But other than those things, dogs can eat and enjoy most fruits, vegetables, pulses, legumes, seeds, grains, herbs and spices, together of course with an enormous variety of meat and fish for protein.
 Caution does have to be exercised with regard to the quantities of these ingredients, but we have extensive articles which include the beneficial reasons for including these homemade dog food ingredients in your dog’s diet.

-Beetroot can be a beneficial occasional ingredient to feed to your dog.
-It’s low in calories, rich in antioxidants and has been used medicinally since . . .
+Beetroot Greens are a beneficial occasional ingredient to feed to your dog.
+They’re low in calories, rich in antioxidants, have natural anti-inflammatory . . .

 Fed occasionally and always in moderation, asparagus is an excellent source of vitamins and minerals for dogs.
 An acknowledged superfood, it’s just as . . .

 Buckwheat is a rich source of vitamin B2, vitamin B3, vitamin B5 and vitamin B6 as well as being rich in magnesium, manganese and dietary . . .

 Rich in dietary fibre, collard greens are a veritable powerhouse of beneficial nutrients for dogs.
 Good for skin, coat, muscle and bone health, digestive system . . .

 Salmon oil is good for a dog’s skin and coat, strengthens the immune system, improves joint mobility, protects against arthritis, can help with . . .

 Haddock is a good source of lean, healthy protein, and an ideal occasional protein source if your dog is in need of losing weight.
 If haddock is not available, then . . .